KQM-git/TCL/docs/characters/cryo/kamisato-ayaka.md

 * 1A Cryo is applied when Ayaka exits from her sprint.
 * This infusion causes Ayaka's attacks to apply 1A Cryo
-* Her Alternate Sprint has the same iframes as other characters' normal sprint.
+* Her Alternate Sprint has the same i-frames as other characters' normal sprint.

 </TabItem>